CodeYourFuture/mentors-pack-contents/README.md

 Please have a read through it if you are interested in volunteering with CYF.

 The repo is always work in progress.
 Please raise a Pull Request if you see any outdated information or to suggest additions, or start  a conversation as a Github issue if you want to discuss any of the contents.

+## Things to do before you join
+Agree to the Code of Conduct
+Read the contents of this site
+Think about what roles you'd like to be involved in

+### When to join
+We aim to get new mentors to start at the beginning of new modules.
+These are the start dates for the next two modules:

+*JS Core 3*: 14th of April, 2018
+*Node 1*: 5th of May, 2018